 NEVER FORCE DELETE PODS

-Users running a Job with "sleep" command or equivalent (script ending with "sleep") will be banned from using the cluster.
+Users running a Job with "sleep" command or equivalent (any command that never ends by itself) will be banned from using the cluster.

 - Install the kubectl tool